While you´re still single, you´re vulnerable to the idea that you´ll be happy once you meet your soul mate and get married. This thought is wrong.

 2. Stop Your Negative Thoughts

-One of the reasons many women hate being alone is they don´t know how to handle their negative thoughts.
-Once their girlfriends are not there and they put down their curtains, their negative thoughts party—you must be unattractive because you can´t get a man, you must be unlovable because you´re still not in that perfect relationship, you must be ugly because nobody wants you, you´re a failure because you´re still not married!
+One of the reasons why many women hate being alone is that the fact of being alone cause their negative thoughts.
+Once their girlfriends aren´t around and they put down the curtains, their negative thoughts start to party — you must be unattractive because you can´t get a man, you must be unlovable because you´re still not in that perfect relationship, you must be ugly because nobody wants you, you´re a failure because you´re still not married, and so on.

 Oh, my!
 How are you going to battle against such terrible thoughts that are too effective in putting you down?

 But thoughts are just that … thoughts.
 Once you realize that you are not your thoughts, it´s easier to step back, remove yourself from the thought and manage it properly.